microsoft/WhatTheHack/020-LinuxFundamentals/Student/Challenge-05.md

 ## Success Criteria

-1. Check if the directory was sucessfully created
+1. Check if the directory was successfully created
 2. Confirm the file created under `~permissions`
 3. Check the file inside your permissions directory.
 Who is the new owner of this file now?
 4. Make sure you have created the file as the user root in the `/home/student/permissions` directory